gh-cli-for-education/gh-education/docs/src/temas/syntax-analysis/teoria.md

 ## ECMAScript Language Specification

-This [Ecma Standard](https://tc39.es/ecma262/#sec-intro) defines the ECMAScript 2022 Language.
+This [Ecma Standard](https://tc39.es/ecma262/#sec-intro) **defines the ECMAScript 2022 Language**.

 It is the thirteenth edition of the ECMAScript Language Specification.
 Since publication of the first edition in 1997, ECMAScript has grown to be one of the world's most widely used general-purpose programming languages.
 It is best known as the language embedded in web browsers but has also been widely adopted for server and embedded applications.

 ### ECMAScript Language: Grammar